Eunoia Junior College: Identity and culture

 Eunoia (yoo-noh-iea) means beautiful thinking, goodwill to all, and a bridging of the heart and the mind.
 Eunoia is an English word with Greek origins, and is made up of two parts: 'eu' meaning good and 'noia' referring to the mind.

 College crest

 The crest of Eunoia Junior College was designed by Kong Studio, a local design firm with strong portfolio of various oriental branding work.
 The crest is being annotated with three aspects of the college's strategic trust "All-round Development, Beautiful Thinking and Cultural Conversance".
-Eunoia shining.

 The design of the crest is inspired by the neural networks of the human brain, and which portrays the motto of beautiful thinking.
 The circular shape of the crest signifies the holistic development of the students, while the oriental theme provides a contrast to the college's name "Eunoia" adapted from the western Greek.
 It encompasses the vision for the students to rooted to their own cultural heritage and to embrace and thrive in diverse cultural settings of a globalised world.